Aren’t IR35 blanket bans like this illegal?

 Why are clients banning PSCs?

-We’ve been following this closely on our spin-off site, www.offpayroll.org.uk, and it’s clear from the 1000+ contractors that have posted insights that the motives for this approach vary.
+We’ve been following this closely on our spin-off site, www.offpayroll.org.uk, and it’s clear from the thousands of contractors that have posted insights that the motives for this approach vary.

 - Lack of information from HMRC – HMRC’s information has been thin on the ground, and very volatile.
 The CEST tool has changed recently, meaning the goalposts are moving weekly.
 Yesterday’s assessments may no longer be valid.
 Many organisations are going to sit this out for a few months until more clarity emerges.